What is Data Privacy?

 ERP systems, like PeopleSoft, are used in many hospitals, schools, and financial institutions.
 These applications contain an unparalleled amount of PII/PCI data, making them an ideal target for hackers.
 Protecting consumer information and meeting compliance regulations is crucial for organizations running these applications.

 Sentinel provides visibility into enterprise data access, helping understand who has it, how it’s provided, and where it’s stored.
 The application easily identifies the pages and tables in PeopleSoft with PII/PCI data fields.
-It also includes functionalities to scrub live data from support databases and mask production data for unauthorized users.
+It also includes functionalities to scrub live data from support databases and mask sensitive data for unauthorized users.

 Sentinel’s approach to data protection includes: